MCatapang/StudentSearcher/README.md

 # Student Searcher

 ## About
-A mini-project highlighting SPA capabilities in .NET
+A mini project highlighting SPA capabilities in .NET

 ## Requirements
 - Create object-oriented SPA in .NET